 So even if you aren’t the kind to “Lotus Birth” and wait until the cord naturally drops off, consider delaying cord clamping for at least 5 minutes.

 Pusya Drops: Essential herbal drops to boost the immunity and build the tissues of babies and children.
-Precious and potent formula of rare herbs.
+Precious formula of rare herbs.
 Can be given until the child’s teenage years.

 (Pusya drops are a superior choice).